-Gian C. Molina Castro is pursuing a Ph.D. in Neuroscience at Johns Hopkins University, School of Medicine and has research experience in behavioral pharmacology, drug addiction and glial biology.
-Interested in understanding the role of glial cells in mediating long-lasting effects of marijuana.
+Gian C. Molina Castro is pursuing a Ph.D. in Neuroscience at Johns Hopkins University, School of Medicine and has 4+ years of research experience in behavioral pharmacology, drug addiction and glial biology, and teaching experience.
+On 2019, he received the NSF Graduate Research Fellowship.
 He obtained a B.S. in Cellular/Molecular Biology from the University of Puerto Rico (UPR), Rio Piedras in March 2018.
 Gian also obtained a Professional Certificate in Non-Profit Management from the UPR, Mayagüez in 2015.

-Outside the lab, Gian is part of Project Bridge, a graduate student-led organization focused on connecting scientists to the general Baltimore community, among other Departmental and School-level committees.
-Beyond neuroscience and scientific outreach, Gian is also interested in strategic management, finance and entrepreneurship.
+Outside the lab, Gian is part of Project Bridge, a graduate student-led organization focused on connecting scientists to the general Baltimore community, among other Departmental- and School-level academic committees.
+He is currently the Co-Chair of the 2020 Baltimore Brain Fest.
+Beyond neuroscience and scientific outreach, Gian is also interested in strategic management consulting and higher education.

 He was a BLS Instructor at the Universidad Central del Caribe from 2014 to 2018, certifying health professionals and community in general in CPR and First Aid.
 Also, he has been Audit Assistant, Admissions and Marketing Assistant and Continuing Education Instructor at ICPR Junior College.
 He was President and Founder of Genios del Futuro, Inc., a non-profit organization dedicated to offer free educational services in Caimito, San Juan, PR.
 At the UPR-Rio Piedras, he was part of the Executive Board of the Rotaract Club and the first Vice-President of the National Neuroscience Student Association.
 In addition, he has collaborated with NeuroBoricuas in the “Explora tu cerebro en las San Se’” initiative to increase neuroscience awareness and engage children to learn more about the brain.